dJPoida/Bob-CoreXY-Marlin/README.md

   - PETG

 ## Notes
+- Any lines of code that are changed have been identified with a preceding `// BOB_CORE_XY` comment line
 - Most of the temps are limited because most of the components on the printer are printed in PLA and are still in prototype stage.
 When I can print the parts again in ABS or NYLON it should be able to withstand 275c on the hotend and 100c on the bed.

 ## Updating to the latest version Marlin 2